TimeCaps: Capturing Time Series Data With Capsule Networks: Related Work

 \section{Related Work}

+Early work in audio classification was limited to signal processing and pattern recognition techniques like Hidden Markov Models (HMM), Gaussian Mixture Models (GMM) and Dynamic Time Warping \cite{mohri2002weighted,gales2008application} etc. Yet the capability of such models was far behind to use them in industrial applications.
+In the wake of deep learning, audio processing became mainstream with several authors using Recurrent Neural Networks (RNN), Long-Short-Term-Memory (LSTM) combined with HMM or GMM \cite{mohamed2011acoustic, hinton2012deep} and some focus on end-to-end training \cite{graves2013speech,graves2014towards}.
+Alternatively, some tend to use CNNs with Mel-frequency cepstrum coefficients (MFCC)\cite{sainath2015convolutional} as the feature extractor for the CNN.
+However, there are a few works\cite{lee2017raw,sainath2015learning} that have been done for learning features of the raw signal while preserving the end-to-end trainability of the network.

+Electrocardiogram (ECG) signal analysis plays a vital role in medical diagnosis since ECG signal can provide vital information that can help to diagnose various health conditions.
+For example, ECG beat classification; classifying ECG signal portions into classes such as normal beats or different arrhythmia types such as atrial fibrillation, premature contraction, or ventricular fibrillation allows to identify different cardiovascular diseases.

-Progressive learning of suitable features offered by deep learning based approaches have proven to outperform hand crafted feature-based approaches in a wide range of applications, including bio-medical signal processing for classification ~\cite{yu2008integration,martis2013ecg,kim2009robust} and reconstruction. ~\cite{dixon2011compressed,mandic2018biomedical} tasks.
+One of the early ideas of ECG is Independent Component Analysis (ICA) that dates back to 1996 and subsequently used ICA on EEG signals~\cite{makeig1996independent}.
+Following the success, several authors used ICA on ECG signals ~\cite{yu2008integration,elhaj2016arrhythmia} as a feature extracting mechanism to train different classifiers.
+Progressive learning of suitable features offered by deep learning based approaches have proven to outperform hand crafted feature-based approaches in a wide range of applications, including bio-medical signal processing for classification ~\cite{yu2008integration,elhaj2016arrhythmia,kim2009robust} and reconstruction tasks~\cite{dixon2011compressed,mandic2018biomedical}.
 For an instance, MIT-BIH Arrhythmia Database ~\cite{moody2001impact} is a widely used ECG signal dataset to characterize, classify and generate ECG beats corresponding to heart diseases.

-The idea of Independent Component Analysis (ICA) on bio-medical signals dates back to ~\cite{makeig1996independent}, when the authors perform ICA on Electroencephalographic(EEG) signals.
-Following the success, several authors used ICA on ECG signals ~\cite{yu2008integration,martis2013ecg} as a feature extracting mechanism to train different classifiers.
+Similarly, ECG signal compression and reconstruction have a variety of applications such as remote cardiac monitoring in body sensor nodes~\cite{mamaghanian2011compressed} and achieving low power consumption when sending and processing data through IoT-gateways~\cite{al2018ecg}.
+Different approaches exist in the literature for reconstructing bio-medical signals, including Compressed Sensing (CS) ~\cite{dixon2011compressed,mandic2018biomedical} and reconstructing corrupt or missing intervals of ECG signals ~\cite{martin2014ecg}.
+One drawback is CS-based methods do not offer end-to-end compatibility when reconstructing a signal.
+Further, the capsule learnt latent parameters can be easily explainable by a simple perturbation.
+Moreover, CS-based methods require a higher dimensional latent representation to reconstruct a single beat, whereas our approach can reconstruct a single beat from as low as a 4-dimensional latent representation.